comses-education/github-starter-course/README.md

 * [Assignment 0](#assignment-0) - Familiarize yourself with [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) or equivalent git client and _clone_ this repository to your local machine.
 * [Assignment 1](#assignment-1) - Edit an existing markdown file, create two new markdown files in this repository and experiment with different Markdown styles.
 Practice _commit, push, fetch, and pull_.
+* [Assignment 2](#assignment-2) - Understand what conflicts are and work through a merge conflict.
+Continue practicing _commit, push, fetch, and pull_.
-* [Assignment 2](#assignment-2) - Create two new _branches_, add a NetLogo model and the corresponding documentation to one of them, and push everything to GitHub.
+* [Assignment 3](#assignment-3) - Create two new _branches_, add a NetLogo model and the corresponding documentation to one of them, and push everything to GitHub.
 Feel free to upload one from the [Netlogo Modeling Commons](http://modelingcommons.org/) or find one from the [CoMSES.Net Model Library](https://comses.net/codebases/)
 * (Optional) Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * (Optional) Go to your user dashboard and create a new repository to practice what you've learned here.
 Feel free to experiment!
 * [Let us know what worked and what needs improvement in this lesson on our Discussions forum](https://comses.net/about/contact/).
 Was there anything confusing?
 What can we do better?
 Make suggestions or ask questions in your Winter School Repository's Discussions or Issues.